system76/docs/_articles/touchpad.md

 ---
 layout: article
-title: Configure Or Disable Touchpad
+title: Hardware - Configure Or Disable Touchpad
 description: >
   Here's how to change how the touchpad functions.
 keywords: